Malaysian Living Abroad Passport Renewal

 It was a long walk from Pier Q to Pier P, and luckily I didn’t buy any drinks once I got through the security check at Pier Q. Otherwise, I would have had to throw it away during my third security check at Pier P.

-By the way, my walk exercise wasn’t too bad compared to the distance that a group of Chinese tourists had to walk.
-Instead of Pier J for domestic flight to Kota Kinabalu, they were at the International terminal Pier P. It would take them about thirty minutes to get to the correct departure building.
-I hope they made it to the flight.
+By the way, my walking exercise wasn’t too bad compared to the distance that a group of Chinese tourists had to walk.
+Instead of Pier J for a domestic flight to Kota Kinabalu, they were at the International Terminal Pier P. It would take them about thirty minutes to get to the correct departure building.
+I hope they made it to the gate on time!

 Travel Date: 20th ~ 21st March 2018